Leondav1s/SwinVision/README.md

 # SwinVision
-This is the official repository of SwinVision
+This is the official repository of SwinVision.